 Melbourne Winter Masterpieces

-Introduced in 2004, Melbourne Winter Masterpieces is the name for an annual series of major exhibitions which balance curatorial excellence with popular appeal.
+Introduced in 2004, Melbourne Winter Masterpieces is an annual series of major exhibitions held in the winter months which balance curatorial excellence with popular appeal.

 Collections and digitisation